This orange marmade in the instant pot is brought to you by T-Fal Mandoline Slicer. My opinions and love of jams and jellies remain my own.

-Marmalade uses the skin of the fruit, making a chunky, delicious treat!
+Marmalade uses the skin of the fruit (in this case fresh oranges), making a chunky, delicious treat!

 Seville oranges are my preferred orange.

-I’ve used naval oranges with good result, however, the pith of the skin can make the marmalade have more of a bitter taste.
+I’ve used navel oranges with a good result, however, the pith of the skin can make the marmalade have more of a bitter taste.

-If you like blood oranges, they also make an excellent orange marmalade.
+If you like blood oranges, they also make excellent orange marmalade.